AngelFFigueroaRivera/RescueRobot/Robot_Esquiva_Obstaculos/README.txt

+Description
+The repository is a project on a mobile robot that contains a claw at the top and serves as a prototype of a rescue robot that is controlled by the kinect sensor and the two hands with which the displacement of the base in four axes is controlled and the claw.

 INOS FILES
-The different Reo codes include a series of lines that will help you make the movement of the motors fed by the presence sensors hc-sr04.

-In the code of AF Motor
-is the library used in the
-years of REO_01 A REO_02.
+The arduino classes file contains the arduino code to perform the engine and claw movements that are located on the mobile base

 c# Files
 In the codes of c # you get the programming